madelineschwarz/RGR-pdal-topo/README.md

 - Create box plots of alluvial fan roughness statistics with geological map GIS layers

-The provided example notebooks show analysis of Rio Grande rift normal faults and alluvial fan deposits, however this code is adaptable for use with other study areas.
+The provided example notebooks and datasets show analysis of Rio Grande rift normal faults and alluvial fan deposits, however this code is adaptable for use with other study areas.

 ** Setup is tested for Windows running Docker & VSCode-Remote Containers